-6 The term "associated person" or "person associated with a Member" means any partner, officer, director, or branch manager of a Member (or any person occupying a similar status or performing similar functions), any person directly or indirectly controlling, controlled by, or under common control with a Member, or any employee of a Member.
+5 The term "associated person" or "person associated with a Member" means any partner, officer, director, or branch manager of a Member (or any person occupying a similar status or performing similar functions), any person directly or indirectly controlling, controlled by, or under common control with a Member, or any employee of a Member.
 See Exchange Rule 100.
-In accordance levels of competence and knowledge pertinent to their function.
-In general, the Exchange's current rules require that persons engaged in a Member's 7 securities business who are to function as representatives 8 or principals 9 register with the Exchange in each category of registration appropriate to their functions by passing one or more qualification examinations 10 and exempt specified associated persons from the registration requirements.11 They also prescribe ongoing continuing education requirements for registered persons.12 The Exchange proposes to amend, reorganize and enhance its rules regarding registration, qualification examinations and continuing education, as described below.
+In accordance with other proposed changes in this filing, and as further described below, the Exchange proposes to amend the terms "associated person" or "person associated with a Member."